The spine consists of a series of interconnected bones, called vertebrae, extending from the base of the skull to the tailbone.

-Each vertebrae connects with the one above and below at the facet joints, allowing them to move relative to one another.
+Each vertebra connects with the one above and below at the facet joints, allowing them to move relative to one another.

-In between each boney vertebra lies the shock absorbing intervertebral disc.
+In between each bony vertebra lies a shock-absorbing intervertebral disc.

 The facet joints and intervertebral discs work together to permit the bending and twisting motions of the back and neck.